 Last but not least is tag baiting.
 You’ve seen posts like them before where they ask you to comment with your two best friends and then you will be entered into a contest.
 The reason Facebook doesn’t like this is that it causes tons of people to comment but the conversation goes nowhere.

-In Facebook’s mind, the main issue with all 5 of these actions is that it prevents authentic engagement among users even if they might seem fun or exciting.
+In Facebook’s mind, the main issue with all 5 of these actions is that they prevent authentic engagement among users even if they might seem fun or exciting.
 Facebook wants to know you are using its platform in the most authentic manner possible and sharing meaningful content.
+This means cutting back on superficial engagement tactics in favor of more authentic reasons to engage with content.

-Another question you are probably considering is since Facebook owns Instagram…will this happen there, too?
-It has not happened YET, but it could.
+Another question you are probably considering is since Facebook owns Instagram, will this same algorithm change be made there?
+It has not happened YET, but maybe someday it could.
 Many people use these tactics on Instagram especially when it comes to contests and social media influencers promoting products.
-It will be interesting to see if these changes to occur in their algorithm.

-As you reassess your Facebook strategy, make sure to place an emphasis on authenticity and utilize their in post features and boosting content.
-Then, Facebook will learn to love your posts and page again.
+Will this change affect how you manage your social media?
+As you reassess your Facebook strategy, make sure to place an emphasis on authenticity creating great, engaging content.
+Then, Facebook will learn to love your posts and share them with a wider audience.